magickw/RegExTutorial/Regular Expressions (RegEx) Tutorial.md

 In JavaScript, there are 6 optional flags, but the most common are below:

     g — Global search.
-Look back the phone number example above, I used 'g' to find all matches i — Case-insensitive search, see the example below m — Multi-line search, see the example below
+Looking back the phone number example above, I used 'g' to find all matches i — Case-insensitive search, see Example 1 below m — Multi-line search, see Example 2 below

 Example 1.
 Find `LOVE` in a string: